-Problem Symptom Possible Solution A Digital Persona U.are.U Pro fingerprint sensor does not work properly Action Windows XP does not support Digital Persona U.are.U Pro fingerprint sensors.
-This is a known Windows limitation.
-A UVM-aware device stops working properly Action When you disconnect a UVM-aware device from a Universal Serial Bus (USB) port, and then reconnect the device to the USB port, the device might not work properly.
+Problem Symptom Possible Solution A UVM-aware device stops working properly Action When you disconnect a UVM-aware device from a Universal Serial Bus (USB) port, and then reconnect the device to the USB port, the device might not work properly.
 Restart the computer after the device has been reconnected to the USB port.